-The Government of Canada has recognized the student loan debt crisis and is taking steps to improve the situation.
-They’ve developed numerous tuition-free education programs for low-income families, and Ontario recently slashed tuition costs by 10% and will freeze that rate through 2021.
-While this is all well and good for new students, it is of little comfort to graduates seeking student loan debt relief now.
+The Government of Canada has recognized the debt crisis students face — and is taking steps to improve the situation.
+They have developed numerous tuition-free education programs for low-income families and Ontario recently slashed tuition costs by 10% and will freeze that rate through 2021.
+While this is all well and good for new students, it is of little comfort to graduates seeking student loan debt help now.

 Different Types of Canadian Student Loans

 First, it’s important to understand there are three types of student loans in Canada:

 - Federal loans – fixed or variable rate government loans offered through the Canada Student Loan Program (CSLP).

 - Provincial loans – specific to each province or territory, with varying interest rates.

 - Private student loans or lines of credit – these are obtained through banks or other lenders if the federal and provincial loans aren’t enough to cover tuition; these often have higher interest rates.

 In some provinces, federal and provincial loans will be consolidated or integrated automatically upon graduation so that you only make one payment that goes toward paying off both loans.
 In other provinces, however, they are not consolidated – so you must be sure to repay both.